Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Introduction

+where $0\leq\tau_{1}\leq\tau_{2}\leq\cdots\leq\tau_{m}\leq1$ are originated by an unknown distribution, $\epsilon,\delta\in\mathbb{R}$, and $d\in\mathbb{N}$.
+Quite surprisingly, as far as we know, this problem was not studied in the literature.
+We say that it is surprising, as the problem seems to be natural to be asked under the area of order statistic.
+This shows the potential of the new paradigm to develop new areas in pure mathematics.

+In the paper, we present an analysis of the problem that can be practical in certain cases.
+However, an accurate treatment of the problem stays open, even in the simple case where the distribution is uniform.
+Our analysis uses basic tools in probability theory to approximate the function $\Phi(m,d)$ by the explicit expression

+\begin{problem} Is there any explicit formula for $\Phi(m,d)$ when the distribution is uniform, or under any other assumptions on the distribution? \end{problem}

+\begin{problem} Estimate the difference between $\Phi(m,d)$ under certain assumptions on the distribution, and $Q(m,d)$, or any other explicit approxomation of $\Phi(m,d)$. \end{problem}

-At the end of the paper, we demonstrate the algorithm performance, using the presented analysis, and show how it distinguishes between the periodic signals of streetlights flickering at 100 Hz, and other random signals during twilight, when many objects in the field of view are flickering as a result of sun glittering.
+At the end of the paper, we demonstrate the algorithm performance, using the presented analysis, and show how its decision making distinguishes between the periodic signals of streetlights flickering at 100 Hz, and other random signals during twilight, when many objects in the field of view are flickering as a result of sun glittering.
+This example inspires to use the idea behind the presented algorithm, not only for detection, but also for flicker removal (see \cite{key-21} for a different method).